wp-plugins/product-enquiry-for-woocommerce/readme.txt

 * Plugin user/administrator can configure where to show "Enquiry Button" on the product page and many other details too(please, see screenshot 'Plugin configuration' for more details).

 * An email is sent to pre-configured email address of the plugin user with details such as site name, product name, product URL, customer name and enquiry message in a well formatted manner.
 Moreover, the customer can receive a copy of this email if this functionality is configured to be allowed by the plugin administrator.

+* You will find a plugin support sidebar in settings page: This sidebar enables various features such as asking a support query, making enquiry for custom development, know services provided by us etc. right from the plugin settings page.

 == Installation ==